llun/blog/posts/ride/2015-05-01-bishan-park-to-circuit-road/index.md

   - brompton
 ---

-Just got a Brompton bike today (S6R) and the first ride is from Bishan park to Circuit road.
+Just got Brompton bike today (S6R) and the first ride is from Bishan park to Circuit road.
 I took this route because from last week I have tried PCN on changi airport and it's really good.
 All path are in good condition and don't need to carry for crossing a road but PCN from Bishan to Circuit road is another story.

 You can see my route here